chris-hallquist/tcs/README.md

 # Introduction

-This is a machine learning / genetic algorithms project I originally proposed [here](http://lesswrong.com/lw/iwa/replicating_douglas_lenats_traveller_tcs_win_with/), involving optimizing fleets for the science fiction roleplaying game Traveller.
-Historical background [here](http://aliciapatterson.org/stories/eurisko-computer-mind-its-own).
+This is code to play the classic tabletop RPG traveller, specifically the "Trillion Credit Squadron" tournament scenario.

+The project began life as a machine learning / genetic algorithms project I originally proposed [here](http://lesswrong.com/lw/iwa/replicating_douglas_lenats_traveller_tcs_win_with/).
+However, after writing the game AI, I lost interest and never wrote the fleet-design AI, which was the interesting part.
+This was because I realized that the ways to game the tournament's rules were fairly obvious, and Douglas Lenant's wins in the 1981 and 1982 tournaments were most likely a matter of his (and his program Eurisko's) willingness to game the tournament rules, when other players took a more "roleplaying" attitude.

+(There's an interesting tangent I could go on here about the history of tabletop roleplaying games and how they differ philosophically from tabletop wargames, but it would feel out of place in a GitHub README.)

+Historical background about Traveller and Eurisko can be found [here](http://aliciapatterson.org/stories/eurisko-computer-mind-its-own).
 The stats for Lenat's winning fleet can be found [here](http://members.pcug.org.au/~davidjw/tavspecs/best_tml/Starships%20(HG)%20-%20Professor%20Lenat%20and%20EURISKO's%20Winning%20Fleet.htm).

-At the moment, I'm essentially done writing the game code, and now beginning to write the machine learning part.
-Note that one thing which may never be finished is writing the code to support human players, as that's the focus of the project.
+The support for human players unfinished, though I would be tickled if someone else were to write that part.

-I've begun a separate file for working out plans for the AI [here](AI-notes.md).
+I wrote some nodes for my plans for the AI [here](AI-notes.md).

 ## Rules Sources and Notes